Zeroto521/my-data-toolkit/doc/source/guide/installation.md

 - DToolKit 0.0.2 to 0.0.5 require Python 3.7 to 3.9.
 - DToolKit 0.0.6 to 0.0.16 require Python 3.7 to 3.10.
 - DToolKit 0.0.17 and 0.0.18 require Python 3.8 to 3.10.
-- DToolKit 0.0.19 and later require Python 3.8 or 3.11.
+- DToolKit 0.0.19 and later require Python 3.8 to 3.11.
-- DToolKit 0.0.21 and later require Python 3.9 or newer.
+- DToolKit 0.0.21 and later require Python 3.10 to newer.

 ## Install with Mamba